mwilensky768/SSINS/README.md

 # SSINS Readme

 SSINS is a python package intended for radio frequency interference flagging in radio astronomy datasets.
 It stands for Sky-Subtracted Incoherent Noise Spectra.
+If you use this software for published work, please cite this paper that describes the SSINS method: (doi:10.1088/1538-3873/ab3cad) (arxiv version: https://arxiv.org/abs/1906.01093).

 ## Dependencies